 It’s no secret that travel is my #1 passion.
 The thing I would do every single day if money was no object.
 I love to get out, see the world, and enjoy the people, food, and drink of a new place.
-Over the course of the last year, I have been on some spectacular vacations including: China, London, Scotland, Amsterdam, and Australia.
+Over the course of the last year, I have been on some spectacular vacations including China, London, Scotland, Amsterdam, and Australia.
 What has been missing is a true tropical vacation.
-A vacation where all you pack are bathing suits, cover ups, and some sunblock.
-I recently attended a press luncheon for the island of Seychelles and I was blown away.
-Blown away by the beauty, the calm, and the total island vibe of this beautiful place.
+That is to say, a vacation where all you pack are bathing suits, cover-ups, and some sunblock.
+I recently attended a press luncheon for the Seychelles Islands and I was blown away.
+Blown away by the beauty, the calm, and certainly the total island vibe of this beautiful place.
 It is DEFINITELY on my bucket list!

 Anse Lazio, Praslin Source: seychelles.travel

-The Seychelles consists of 115 granite and coral islands in a secluded part of the Indian Ocean off the eastern coast of Africa.
-The Seychelles includes the granitic “Inner” islands, the cultural focal point of the country, that cluster around the principle islands of Mahé, Praslin, and La Digue.
-And the “Outer” islands, which extend west towards the coast of Africa and where the majority of the population lives.
+The Seychelles Islands consists of 115 granite and coral islands in a secluded part of the Indian Ocean off the eastern coast of Africa.
+The Seychelles includes the granitic “Inner” islands, the cultural focal point of the country, that cluster around the principal islands of Mahé, Praslin, and La Digue.
+In addition, the “Outer” islands, which extend west towards the coast of Africa and where the majority of the population lives.

 Ox Cart Source: seychelles.travel